-Recalibrating educators' expectations on students and student learning in the era of generative AI: a self-reflection on the vital role of a dialogue with students
+Adjusting educators' expectations in the era of Generative AI: why dialogue with students is crucial

-Dr Margherita de Candia

-Lecturer in Political Science Education,

-King's Foundations (King's College London)
+Dr Margherita de Candia Lecturer in Political Science Education, King's Foundations (King's College London) margherita.decandia@kcl.ac.uk

-margherita.decandia@kcl.ac.uk

-Since the arrival in our lives of advanced Generative AI like ChatGPT, a lot of attention has been placed on its impact on students and their learning.
-Within my network of colleagues and educator friends, one of the initial concerns that surfaced was the fear - for some already a certainty - that students might become over reliant on Generative AI, neglecting their own efforts.
-After all, "why wouldn't they want to use a technology that, within just a few clicks and some adjustments, can produce a passable essay?".
-The bottom line of these thoughts was that students were the primary beneficiaries (or 'victims', depending on the viewpoint) of this technological revolution, as the title of this very InForm issue suggests.
-And yet it is not just the students' nature and expectations that are evolving; educators are (and should be) also undergoing transformations.
+Since the arrival in our lives of advanced Generative Al like ChatGPT, a lot of attention has been placed on its impact on students and their learning.
+Within my network of colleagues, one of the initial concerns was the fear - for some already a certainty - that students might become over-reliant on Generative Al, neglecting their own efforts.
+After all, why wouldn't they want to use a technology that, within just a few clicks and some adjustments, can produce a passable essay?
+The bottom line of these thoughts is that students are the primary beneficiaries (or 'victims', depending on the viewpoint) of this technological revolution, as the title of this very InForm issue suggests.
+Yet, as argued in this short piece, it is not just students' nature and expectations that are evolving; educators too are (and should be) undergoing transformations.